 I would put the argument against the President a bit more strongly.
 First, because Professor Foley is absolutely right on her first point (that only Congress can incur debt), Section 4 of the Fourteenth Amendment, at least in this context, is only a direction to Congress.
 If Congress violates it by not incurring necessary debt, then Congress acts unconstitutionally.
 But that does not entitle the President also to act unconstitutionally, by exercising powers he does not have.

 But second, I doubt that Section 4 even means what she, and Akhil Amar, say it means.
-Amar says in his contribution that “the 14th Amendment requires that these ‘debts’ for past loans must be paid in full, on time, as promised — no ifs, ands, or buts.”
+Amar says in his contribution that “the 14th Amendment requires that these ‘debts’ like these 3 month payday loans, must be paid in full, on time, as promised — no ifs, ands, or buts.”
 It does not.
 It requires only that the validity of the debt not be questioned.
 To re-use an example from an earlier discussion, if I miss a mortgage payment, I do not question the mortgage’s validity — I only fail to pay a valid obligation due to personal circumstances, and humbly tell the bank I’ll get it paid as soon as I can.
 If I instead contend that the mortgage is not a binding legal obligation, because for example the bank engaged in fraud in getting my signature on it, then I am questioning its validity (and I won’t be paying next month either).
 Simple failure to pay “in full, on time,” as Amar puts it, is not the same as saying a debt is void.
 In the current situation, Congress would obviously be doing the former rather than the latter.
 No one is suggesting that Congress declare the U.S. debt invalid, so Section 4 isn’t involved at all.

 Nonetheless, these are quibbles that shouldn’t take away from Foley’s elegantly simple central point: the President does not have constitutional power to incur debt on his own authority, and that should be the end of the matter regardless of what you think of the other arguments.